AnnaWiddrington/Cheesecake/README.md

 [Font Awesome](https://fontawesome.com) was also used for all icons used throughout the website.

 ## Colour Scheme
 In order to make the website attractive I wanted to keep the colours used varying shades of the same colour, this allowed there to be consistency throughout the website.
-In order to find font colours which worked with the background colours I had, I used [WebAim](https://webaim.org/) in order to test the level of colour contrast.
+To find font colours which worked with the background colours I had.
+I used [WebAim](https://webaim.org/) in order to test the level of colour contrast.
 A colour palette was also produced using [Coolors](https://coolors.co) this allowed me to see how well the background colours and font colours worked together.
 ![Colour palette](https://github.com/community/community/assets/123810847/01c02814-bc22-4d4a-a4d0-1b5df87a84f6)